AT-aker/debian-set-up-for-django/README.md

-# Debian Server Set Up for Django Instruction
+# Debian/Ubuntu Server Set Up for Django Instruction

 In this guide we will set up clean Debian server for Python and Django projects.
 We will configure secure SSH connection, install from Debian repositories and from sources all needed packages and ware it together for working Debian Django server.